google-research-datasets/WikipediaHomographData/README.md

 ## Organization

-The files `data/homographs_train.tsv` and `data/homographs_test.tsv` are TSV files with the following fields:
+The files in the directories `data/train` and `data/eval` are TSV files with the following fields:

 * `homograph`: the homograph word itself
 * `wordid`: name of the pronunciation